Cartagena, Colombia Cruise Port: What To See in Cartagena

 Discover the enchanting colonial architecture, historic fortresses, and exotic wildlife of Cartagena during your day in port.

-One of the most anticipated stops on our Panama Canal Cruise was the day at port in the Columbian coastal city of Cartagena.
+One of the most anticipated stops on our Panama Canal Cruise was the day at port in the Colombian coastal city of Cartagena.
 Our stop was very brief, lasting only from 7 am to 2 pm.
 We still managed to enjoy the city.

 Cartagena Cruise Port - Skyline View